Beauty therapists provide treatments such as facials, massage, laser hair removal, waxing and pedicures.

 - complete the Gateway programme for hair and beauty

 - study at a beauty school

 - get work experience at beauty salons and other customer service roles (paid or voluntary).

-Once you have some experience you can approach salons directly to ask about an apprenticeship.
+When you've got some experience, you can approach salons directly to ask about an apprenticeship.

 Types of employers varied